kieranjwhite/CPI-II/README.md

      newly saved documents that require indexing.
 </pre>
 * src/com/hourglassapps/util/AsyncExpansionReceiver.java.
-Receives a list of elements (3 long for trigrams) corresponding to a single permutation of unstemmed terms for current stemmed trigram via the onExpansion method.
+Receives a list of elements (3 long for trigrams) corresponding to a single permutation of unstemmed terms for the current stemmed trigram via the onExpansion method.
-An AsyncExpansionReceiver instance is notified when the permutations of the current stemmed trigram are exhausted when the onGroupDone() method is invoked.
+An AsyncExpansionReceiver instance is notified when the permutations of the current stemmed trigram are exhausted by the onGroupDone() method being invoked.

 -------------------------------------------------------